 Mercy College is committed to broadening participation among students in authentic research in collaboration with faculty.
-Currently, Mercy students participate in research through a variety of programs, including the McNair Scholars programs, including the McNair Scholars program, Title V Step up to STEM program, Robert Noyce/MISTI program, and the Mercy College Honors Program.
-Undergraduate research, as defined by the Council on Undergraduate Research (CUR), is "inquiry or investigation conducted by an undergraduate student that makes an original intellectual or creative contribution discipline."
-As an institutional member of CUR, Mercy College is committed to promoting undergraduate research opportunities, as well as graduate student research opportunities, across the disciplines--as a recognized AAC&U high-impact educational practice.
+Currently, Mercy students participate in research through a variety of programs, including the McNair Scholars program and the College’s Honors Program, as well as in course-based research opportunities.
+Undergraduate research, as defined by the Council on Undergraduate Research (CUR), is "inquiry or investigation conducted by an undergraduate student that makes an original intellectual or creative contribution discipline".
+As an institutional member of CUR, and in keeping with AAC&U high-impact educational practices, Mercy College is committed to promoting undergraduate research opportunities, as well as graduate student research opportunities, across the disciplines.

 Mercy College is a proud co-sponsor of the Westchester Undergraduate Research Conference.